Coordinating Committee of the Agrarian South Network (ASN)

 Lyn Ossome, University of the Witwatersrand, South Africa

-Lyn Ossome is Senior Research Fellow at Makerere Institute of Social Research, Makerere University.
-Her specializations are in the fields of feminist political economy and feminist political theory, with research interests in gendered labour, land and agrarian studies, and the political economy of gendered violence.
-She is the author most recently of Gender, Ethnicity and Violence in Kenya’s Transitions to Democracy: States of Violence (2018) and co-editor of the forthcoming volume Labour Questions in the Global South (2020).
-She is associate editor of Agrarian South: Journal of Political Economy and co-editor of the Journal of Contemporary African Studies.
-She has been held visiting, teaching and research positions at the National Chiao Tung University, Wits University, and Yale University.
-She serves on several boards among them the International Association for Feminist Economics (IAFFE), the Council for the Development of Social Science Research in Africa (CODESRIA).
+Lyn Ossome is an educator and senior researcher with specializations in the fields of feminist political economy and feminist political theory, and research interests in gendered labour, land and agrarian questions, the modern state, and the political economy of gendered violence.
+She is Associate Professor of Political Studies at Wits University and was previously a Senior Research Fellow at Makerere Institute of Social Research, Makerere University, and Visiting Presidential Professor at Yale University.
+She is the author of Gender, Ethnicity and Violence in Kenya’s Transitions to Democracy: States of Violence (2018) and co-editor of the volume Labour Questions in the Global South (2021).
+She is an editorial board member of Agrarian South: Journal of Political Economy, co-editor of the Journal of Contemporary African Studies, advisory board member of Feminist Africa, and serves on several boards including the International Association for Feminist Economics (IAFFE), and the Council for the Development of Social Science Research in Africa (CODESRIA).

 Marcelo Rosa, Federal University of Rio de Janeiro, Brazil

-Issa Shivji, University of Dar es Salaam, Tanzania
+Issa Shivji, Professor Emeritus, School of Law, University of Dar es Salaam, Tanzania

 Dzodzi Tsikata, University of Ghana, Ghana